web banner - people and shadows

 Eastern European Studies at a Time of War

 Like other societal challenges, such as climate change or COVID-19, the war in Ukraine is influenced by expert knowledge and dynamics within expert communities.
 It is a task of reflexive social science to comprehend the nature of this influence.
-Led by Dr Monika Krause, this project examines expertise regarding Eastern Europe in Germany and the UK during a contentious period in the history of their field.
+Led by Professor Monika Krause, this project examines expertise regarding Eastern Europe in Germany and the UK during a contentious period in the history of their field.
 The months following the Russian attack have sparked debates among scholars, which raise vital questions about the relationship between expertise and political processes and disputes.

 The project's goals include exploring how experts navigate political dilemmas and conflicts within their fields, developing theory by conceptualizing various institutional connections between academia and politics through field theory, and investigating how regional knowledge is shaped by imperial and other international agendas, domestic political interests, dynamics within expert communities, and idiosyncratic ties between countries.